goptics/sqliteq/README.md

 )

 func main() {
-    // Create a new SQLite queue
+    // Create a new SQLite queues manager
-    // The first parameter is the path to the SQLite database file
+    // The parameter is the path to the SQLite database file queuesManager := sqliteq.New("queue.db")
+    defer queuesManager.Close()

+    // Create a new queue
-    // The second parameter is the name of the table to use for the queue queue, err := sqliteq.NewSQLiteQueue("queue.db", "my_queue")
+    // The parameter is the name of the table to use for the queue queue, err := queuesManager.NewQueue("my_queue")
     if err != nil {
         log.Fatalf("Failed to create queue: %v", err)
     }
-    defer queue.Close()

     // You can also create a queue with custom options
-    // For example, to keep acknowledged items in the database: queueWithOptions, err := sqliteq.NewSQLiteQueue("queue.db", "my_other_queue",
+    // For example, to keep acknowledged items in the database: queueWithOptions, err := queuesManager.NewQueue("my_other_queue",
         sqliteq.WithRemoveOnComplete(false)) // Set to false to keep acknowledged items if err != nil {
         log.Fatalf("Failed to create queue: %v", err)
     }

-    defer queueWithOptions.Close()
+    // Create a priority queue
+    priorityQueue, err := queuesManager.NewPriorityQueue("my_priority_queue")
+    if err != nil {
+        log.Fatalf("Failed to create priority queue: %v", err) }

     // Enqueue items
-    queue.Enqueue("item 1")
-    queue.Enqueue(42)
-    queue.Enqueue(map[string]any{"key": "value"})
+    queue.Enqueue([]byte("item 1"))
+    queue.Enqueue([]byte("item 2"))

     // Get queue length
     fmt.Printf("Queue length: %d\n", queue.Len())